Veloresearch/velocity-mta-proof/README.md

 The current Velocity proof build is designed around the **CUDA execution path**.

-CUDA is currently the preferred backend for running this proof because it allows Velocity/Motify to keep the model execution local while using consumer NVIDIA GPU hardware.
+CUDA is currently the preferred backend for running this proof because it allows Velocity/Motify to keep model execution local while using consumer NVIDIA GPU hardware.

 Current tested hardware: